thealphadollar/VerloopTask/README.md

-id INTEGER PRIMARY KEY AUTOINCREMENT  /* indexing based on id for easy retrieval */ created_at TEXT NOT NULL  /* stores time as string */ last_modified TEXT  /* stores time as string */, modifying TEXT NOT NULL  /* stores "no", "title", "body" */ title TEXT NOT NULL body TEXT  /* will store stringified JSON */
+id INTEGER PRIMARY KEY AUTOINCREMENT  /* indexing based on id for easy retrieval */ created_at TEXT NOT NULL  /* stores time as string */ last_modified TEXT  /* stores time as string */, modifying TEXT NOT NULL  /* stores "no", "title", "paragraphs" */ title TEXT NOT NULL paragraphs TEXT  /* will store stringified JSON */
 ```

 ## Logging